yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 TF_PROJECT_NAME
 ```

-#### Create your Azure Location Secret, with Region your resources will be created in.
+#### Create your Azure Location Secret, with Region your resources are currently created in.
 This is also available as an Environment Variable.
 ```text
 AZURE_LOCATION